-A student may anonymously report an alleged incident of bullying by using the STOPIT app on the school website.
+A student may anonymously report an alleged incident of bullying by: completing the campus online form or the StopIt Program.

 The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.